 The engaging game show emphasized the important work of four physician leaders in the field of heart health: Loryn Feinberg, M.D., director of the Women’s Cardiovascular Health Program; Robert Gerszten, M.D., chief of the Division of Cardiovascular Medicine; Kamal Khabbaz, M.D., chief of the Division of Cardiac Surgery; and Peter Zimetbaum, M.D., associate chief and director of clinical cardiology.
 The “What’s My Line?” panel featured Sam Kennedy, president of the Boston Red Sox and member of the Trustee Advisory Board; Pam Lesser, vice chair of the Trustee Advisory Board; Susan Wornick, former WCVB-TV anchor and member of the Board of Overseers; and Mark Zeidel, M.D., chair of the Department of Medicine and BIDMC physician-in-chief.
 Our emcee for the evening was former WBZ-TV news and sports anchor Scott Wahle.

 Kevin Tabb, M.D., chief executive officer of BIDMC, gave an update on the Medical Center’s recent accomplishments and his vision for our future.
 Tom DeSimone, chair of the Trustee Advisory Board, spoke about the importance of philanthropy in propelling exciting new institutional initiatives.

-For more from the annual Palm Beach event, see our photo gallery and coverage in the Palm Beach Daily News Shiny Sheet.
+For more from the annual Palm Beach event, visit our photo gallery.